 The next morning the scene of the story shifts back to the Bonelli ranch, some twenty miles further up the river from the prospectors’ camp.

-Among the horses on the place were two handsome gray geldings, half-brothers five and six years old, which had been bought by Bonelli from a band of well-bred horses being driven from northern Nevada to the Arizona market.
-These animals were the best in the place, but one was a much better saddle horse than the other owing to a more tractable disposition.
+Among the horses on the place were two handsome gray geldings, half-brothers five and six years old, which Bonelli had bought from a band of well-bred horses being driven from northern Nevada to the Arizona market.
+These animals were the best in the place, but one was a much better saddle horse than the other, owing to a more tractable disposition.

 During the time Mouse worked on the ranch, he was familiar with the horses and their characteristics.
 On the morning in question, when the ranch hands went into the fields to harness the stock, the best gray horse was found to be missing.
 This caused no particular excitement until it was found that his bridle was also gone.

 Speedily circling the fields in search of tracks, the buckaroos discovered where the lost horse had been led out toward the Virgin River by a man wearing leather boots, who mounted at the bank before plunging into the stream.
 A hasty inspection of the shorelines revealed no place where the rider could have come out from the river.
 A general alarm was sounded, and all hands set out to find the trail of the thief.
 After a couple of hours’ delay, the outcoming tracks were finally located on the opposite side, more than a half mile above where the stolen animal had entered the water.
 The extraordinary effort made to throw pursuers off the track indicated that the horse stealer was a person of some skill and experience who had gained a probable ten or twelve-hour start on possible pursuers.
 However, Bonelli acted promptly.
 He armed two of his best riders with Winchester rifles and instructed them to stay with the trail until they recovered the horse or killed the thief.